talkable/talkable-docs/source/advanced_features/email_encryption.rst

 Passing email as GET parameter to Standalone Campaign
 -----------------------------------------------------

-Also it's possible to pass encrypted email as GET parameter (e.g. for CTA links that points to standalone invite page).
+Also it's possible to pass encrypted email as a GET parameter (e.g. for CTA links that point to standalone invite page).
 But to do that encrypted email should be **URL-encoded**.

 Ruby Example
 ------------